 Ban Cruel Traps on National Wildlife Refuges

-The National Wildlife Refuge System - Origins & Mission
+The National Wildlife Refuge System: Origins and Mission

 President Theodore Roosevelt established the first national wildlife refuge on Pelican Island, Florida, in 1903 to protect imperiled bird species from the commercial feather trade.
-Today there are over 560 refuges and 38 wetland management districts encompassing more than 150 million acres in the refuge system.
+Today there are 566 refuges and 38 wetland management districts encompassing more than 150 million acres in the refuge system.

 Current Status of Trapping in the National Wildlife Refuge System

-A survey conducted by the FWS revealed that more than half of all refuges allow trapping of wildlife.
-Trapping on the NWRS is allowed for predator control, facilities management, population management, recreation, commerce, and subsistence.
-Most of the trapping conducted by private citizens on refuges occurs for “commercial” and “recreational” purposes, according to the FWS.
+A survey conducted by the USFWS revealed that more than half of all refuges allow trapping of wildlife.
+Trapping in the NWRS is allowed for predator control, facilities management, population management, recreation, commerce, and subsistence.
+Most of the trapping conducted by private citizens on refuges occurs for “commercial” and “recreational” purposes, according to the USFWS.

-Based on past FWS surveys, however, in the estimated 300 refuges that allow trapping, the vast majority of trappers utilize Conibear kill-type devices, steel-jaw leghold traps (which are banned in over 88 countries), strangulation snares, and “other body-hold devices.”
-Primary target animals trapped on refuges include raccoons, mink, foxes, beavers, coyotes, wolves, skunks, and bobcats.
+Based on past USFWS surveys, in the estimated 300 refuges that allow trapping, the vast majority of trappers utilize Conibear kill-type devices, steel-jaw leghold traps (which are banned in over 100 countries), strangulation snares, and “other body-hold devices.”
+Primary target animals trapped on refuges include raccoons, minks, foxes, beavers, coyotes, wolves, skunks, and bobcats.

-Body-gripping traps—such as snares, Conibear traps, and steel-jaw leghold traps—are inhumane and inherently nonselective, meaning they indiscriminately injure and kill nontarget animals, including raptors, rabbits, endangered and threatened species, and even pets.
+Body-gripping traps—such as snares, Conibear traps, and steel-jaw leghold traps—are inhumane and inherently nonselective, meaning they indiscriminately injure and kill nontarget animals, including endangered and threatened species and even pets.

 Steel-jaw leghold traps operate by slamming shut with bone-crushing force on the limb of any animal that trips the device.
 In agony and suffering trauma, victims may chew off their own trapped limb to escape.